Adiiii9/Projects_ADI24/README.md

 Description:
 Welcome to our Blog Website!
 This personal project showcases a functional blog platform that allows users to curate and share their ideas and thoughts with the world.
 The website's backend is built using Node.js and Express.js, with MongoDB serving as the database.
 It incorporates various technologies, including Passport.js and Google OAuth 2.0, to provide secure and user-friendly login functionality.
 The visually appealing interface enhances the overall user experience, making it enjoyable to read and interact with blog posts.

+Note: This project is still in development and is not finished yet.

 Features:
 User Registration and Authentication: Users can register and log in securely using their Google accounts through Google OAuth 2.0.